dvishchu/labens-2969/docs/source/task_01.rst

     (ansible) ansible@iol-ansible:~$ cd cat9k-evpn-ansible/dag/
     (ansible) ansible@iol-ansible:~/cat9k-evpn-ansible/dag$

-As you can see, after activation of virtual environment, prompt suffix will change to (ansible) indicating that virtual environment was activated.
+As you can see, after activation of virtual environment, prompt suffix will change to ``(ansible)`` indicating that virtual environment was activated.
 Now, lets start our lab devices and verify, that they are reachable.
-For this, please login to [lab manager] and select lab number 1 -> “01”.
+For this, please login to ``lab manager`` and select lab number 1 -> ``01``.

 After lab started, you may verify connectivity to each device via ping to below IP address.
 Please, note that it may a take few seconds prior device will become reachable after lab start.
 To break ping command, please execute CRTL+C.